pragdave/pdp11-playground/README.md

 The library will create an editor window, a machine status area, and a set of control buttons.

-The editor knows about PDP-11 assembler syntax, and preforms incremental assembly as you type.
+The editor knows about PDP-11 assembler syntax, and performs incremental assembly as you type.
 When it encounters a syntax error, it tries to show you just the text in error: